wcwutw/2023_1st_semester_programming/README.md

 The homework and final project in the course "Introduction to Computer Science", the final report is completed together with @AAAA-source.

 ## judgegirl
-The code as a tester in the course "Introduction to Computer Programming", judge(https://judgegirl.csie.org/login, should be connected to NTU's VPN).
+The code as a tester in the course "Introduction to Computer Programming", judge(https://judgegirl.csie.org/login, need to be connected to NTU's VPN).

 ## ELSE
 I also work as a tester in NHSPC mock contest (https://codeforces.com/gym/104830) and a problemsetter for IOICamp 2024 (https://ioicamp.org/).

-Some blanks look weird since I use both vim and Codeblocks to type.
+Some blanks in code look weird since I use both vim and Codeblocks to type.
 I would use vim and VS code instead next semester.